opentofu/opentofu/SECURITY.md

   initial response within 3 business days.

-* Privately disclosed issues will be fixed or publicly disclosed within 90 days by the OpenTofu security team.
+* Privately disclosed issues will be fixed or publicly disclosed within 90 days by the PST.
 In exceptional circumstances we reserve the right to work with the discloser to coordinate on an extension, but this will be rarely used.